emissions-api/documentation/user-stories/user-story-noz.md

 ### Goal

-Aggregated values for specific sub-areas of an area.
+Single aggregated value over specific time of a very small area.

 ### Data

--     provide aggregated data for a set of areas, once
+- provide an aggregated data point of a specific time of a very small area
 - requires sensor data and positions
+- input is only a single coordinate

 ### Delivery